Blog Post Thumbnail

 • Match features to your real problems: Before looking at price, list your must-have features, like automated check-ins or calendar integration.
 This allows you to evaluate tools based on the value they provide and ensures you invest in a solution that solves your specific challenges.

-What is a Desk Booking Tool, Anyway?
+What Exactly is a Desk Booking Tool?

 Let's cut through the jargon.
 At its core, a desk booking tool is a simple system that helps your team reserve a workspace before they come into the office.
 Think of it like booking a seat at a movie theater, but for your desk.
 Instead of wandering around looking for a free spot or showing up to find the office is already at capacity, your employees can see what's available and claim their space ahead of time.
 This simple act of planning removes a ton of friction from the hybrid work model, making office days more intentional and productive for everyone involved.
 It’s the key to managing a flexible space without the chaos.